Head lice are no fun to have, but luckily there are ways to get rid of them naturally.

 Use a nit comb to comb all the nits out.
 Start at the scalp and work towards the hair ends.

-Repeat the apple cider vinegar wash for another two day minimum or until all the nits are gone.
+Repeat the apple cider vinegar wash for at least two more days or until all the nits are gone.

 It’s important to keep combing the hair with the nit comb, up until two weeks after you stop seeing head lice.